tldr-pages/tldr/COMMUNITY-ROLES.md

 - Contributors who speak a specific language who want to assist with reviewing translations in specific languages
 - Contributors with specific expertise who wish to review pull requests for specific platforms
 - Contributors interested in reviewing [client specification](https://github.com/tldr-pages/tldr/blob/main/CLIENT-SPECIFICATION.md) updates

+> [!NOTE]
+> This mechanism is purely for automatic review requests for PRs and doesn't grant collaborators additional copyright over the code-owned files.
+View the [LICENSE](https://github.com/tldr-pages/tldr/blob/main/LICENSE.md) file for more information.